 It was worth every penny of that 25 bucks.

 (A personal coda: The morning after that event, I was still so pumped up that I sat down at my typewriter—remember typewriters?—and wrote up a review.
 I had just begun submitting news stories to my college newspaper so I gave my concert review to the editor and asked her if she could take a look at it.
-The following week it appeared in print, setting me off on a journey as a music journalist that continues to keep me busy nearly every day of my life more than 40 years later.
+The following week it appeared in print, setting me off on a journey as a music journalist that continues to keep me busy nearly every day of my life nearly 50 years later.
 The Band’s finale provided the beginning of at least one person’s career.)

 Watch the first encore of The Last Waltz, with a cast of rock legends